How to get a business line of credit: 5 steps

 High-risk lines of credit

 And instead of interest, some lenders may use factor rates to determine the cost of each draw.
-This is represented as a decimal, usually between 1.1 and 1.5, and is multiplied by the amount you borrow.
-For instance, a draw of $10,000 with a factor rate of 1.2 will mean your business repays $12,000.
-This is equivalent to an interest rate between 35 to 36 percent.
+This is represented as a decimal, usually between 1.10 and 1.50, and is multiplied by the amount you borrow.

 5 steps to get a business line of credit

 After you determine how much funding you need — keeping in mind that lines of credit range from about $1,000 to over $1 million — you’ll need to research and apply for the right loan.
+Let’s look at the steps for how to get a business line of credit.

-1. Decide between a secured and unsecured line of credit.
+1. Decide between a secured and unsecured line of credit

 Secured line of credit | Unsecured line of credit |